-The Linux kernel sets a default quota size of 1MB.
+The Linux kernel sets a default quota size of 1 MB.
+(For a block, the default is 100 MB.
+For files, the default is 5000.)
 Lustre handles quota allocation in a different manner.
 A quota must be set properly or users may experience unnecessary failures.
 The file system block quota is divided up among the OSTs within the file system.
 Each OST requests an allocation which is increased up to the quota limit.
 The quota allocation is then quantized to reduce the number of quota-related request traffic.
-By default, Lustre will allocate 100MB per OST.
+By default, Lustre will allocate 100 MB per OST.
 This means the minimum quota that can be assigned is 100 MB multiplied by the number of OSTs in your file system.
 If you attempt to assign a smaller quota, users maybe unable to create files.
 The default is established at file system creation time, but can be tuned via /proc values (detailed below).
 The inode quota is also allocated in a quantized manner on the MDS.